Poll: Most Americans Want A Special Prosecutor For Trump-Russia Investigation [Opinion]

 He also has done a lot of business from there with even his son Donald Trump, Jr. claiming that most of their money came out of Russia years ago.
 The connections are there even with the President, so it should go without saying that Americans are suspicious.
 While there is no major proof that Trump knew Russia had a connection to the election prior to it, the majority of Americans want to be sure.

 According to a new poll out of CNN-ORC that was published on Monday morning, two-thirds of Americans claim they want to an independent special prosecutor to handle the Russia/Trump investigation.
 Sixty-five percent of Americans want to see the prosecutor come in with a huge 43 percent identifying as Republicans.
-Meanwhile 67 percent of people who classify themselves as Independents want to see this.
+Meanwhile, 67 percent of people who classify themselves as Independents want to see this.

 Even without the latest major Russian drama for President Trump, he has a pretty low approval rating for an incoming President.
-In fact, 45 percent of Americans approve of the job Trump is doing and 52 percent do not.
+In fact, 45 percent of Americans approve of the job Trump is doing, and 52 percent do not.
 This is according to the latest polls regarding the President.

 However, it does not take into account the recent weekend drama for President Trump, in which he claimed former President Barack Obama had wiretapped Trump Tower during the latter part of the Presidential election cycle.
 Analysts from various news outlets have claimed that this seemed to be President Trump’s way of coping with the new Russian allegations and trying to take Americans’ minds off of what they’re seeing involving Russia.

 Former Press Secretary Josh Earnest said it best when he claimed, “the bigger the scandal, the more outrageous the tweet.”
-This came off the heels of the Trump accusation of Obama despite no proof of his claims.
+This came on the heels of the Trump accusation of Obama despite no proof of his claims.
 He has even pushed for an investigation regarding this, with many Americans wondering one key thing.
-If President Trump has proof of or knows for fact that there was a wiretapping on Trump Tower that Obama was responsible for ordering, why would an investigation need to be launched?
+If President Trump has proof of or knows for a fact that there was a wiretapping on Trump Tower that Obama was responsible for ordering, why would an investigation need to be launched?

 This is just the latest in the various amount drama we’ve seen from the Trump administration.
 With the President trying to push for other things to be discussed over Russia, it seems most Americans feel now more than ever that a special, independent investigator is needed for the Russian allegations.
 They may find absolutely no connections.